BukovIP/slate/source/index.html.md

 After connecting and logging on, the client can either request a security list or subscribe to market data.

-Gemini does not resend messages on a market data channel.
-Instead, Gemini will send a `Sequence Reset <4>` message with `GapFillFlag <123>` field set to Y and the new sequence number in the `MsgSeqNum <34>` field.
+Server does not resend messages on a market data channel.
+Instead, Server will send a `Sequence Reset <4>` message with `GapFillFlag <123>` field set to Y and the new sequence number in the `MsgSeqNum <34>` field.

 **Security list**

-Optional: Gemini offers a security list that supplies the definitive list of symbols traded on the exchange.
+Optional: Server offers a security list that supplies the definitive list of symbols traded on the exchange.

 1. Client sends a `Security List Request <x>`
-2. Gemini responds with a `Security List <y>`
+2. Server responds with a `Security List <y>`

 **Market data subscription**